tarof429/online_books/kubernetes_with_archlinux/part_3_helloweb.md

 ## Additional Notes

 There seems to be one important rule for exposing services: the servicePort in the ingress rule MUST match the targetPort for the service.
 We do not need to worry about the port value for our particular deployment as we don't have any other services that use our service.
-As an experiment, I was able to change the port value to a number like 4444 or 8091.
-I observed no change in the behavior.
+As an experiment, I was able to change the port value to a number like 4444 or 8091, and observed no change in the behavior of my deployment.